+Prof. Wiersema was Director of the International Legal Studies Program at the Sturm College of Law from 2013-2015 and held the Ved P. Nanda Chair.
 Prior to joining the faculty at the University of Denver Sturm College of Law, Prof. Wiersema was an Assistant Professor at The Ohio State University Michael E. Moritz College of Law and worked in the Denver office of Arnold and Porter LLP as a litigation associate.
-Prof. Wiersema was the George W. Foley, Jr. Fellow in Environmental Law at Harvard Law School from 1999-2000 and spent time as a Visiting Scholar at the International Monetary Fund (IMF) in 2001.
+She was the George W. Foley, Jr. Fellow in Environmental Law at Harvard Law School from 1999-2000 and spent time as a Visiting Scholar at the International Monetary Fund (IMF) in 2001.

 Incomplete Bans and Uncertain Markets in Wildlife Trade, 12 U. PA.
 ASIAN L. REV. 65 (2016).

 Wildlife Law: Cases and Materials, co-authored with Dale Goble, Eric Biber, and Federico Cheever (3d ed., 2016).

 The Precautionary Principle in Environmental Governance, in Research Handbook on Fundamental Principles in Environmental Law 449 (Douglas Fisher ed., Edward Elgar Publishing, 2016). in Research Handbook on Fundamental Principles in Environmental Law 449 (Douglas Fisher ed., Edward Elgar Publishing, 2016).

 Uncertainty, Precaution, and Adaptive Management in Wildlife Trade, 36 MICH.
 J. INT’L L. 375 (2015).